-The term 'Robert Kiyosaki' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Robert Kiyosaki' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Robert Kiyosaki is the internationally acclaimed best selling author of the wildly successful book Rich Dad, Poor Dad.
 This book is considered to be the bestselling financial self help book of all time.
 It held a top place on the gold standard of publishing the New York Times bestseller list for more than six years.